pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 <hr>

 ### [JetPack](https://wordpress.org/plugins/jetpack/)
 **Issue**: JetPack installs successsfully, but throws a 503 error.
 For details, see [https://github.com/Automattic/jetpack/issues/3546](https://github.com/Automattic/jetpack/issues/3546).
+Happens for Jetpack versions earlier than 5.1

 **Solution**: Reload the page and you'll see that the plugin was activated successfully.
+Update Jetpack to version 5.1+ to avoid this permanently.
 <hr>

 ### [Maintenance Mode](https://wordpress.org/plugins/lj-maintenance-mode/)